chipsalliance/chisel/docs/src/resources/two-side-column.md

   d := x * y
   e := x / y
   f := x % y
-  g := x +% y
-  h := x -% y
-  i := x -& y
   j := x === y
-  k := DontCare//x != y This one is a bit nonsensical -- this is a Scala comparison.
-This might be a bug in the cheat sheet. l := x =/= y m := x & y n := x | y
+  l := x =/= y
+  m := x & y
+  n := x | y